The California Wing Cadet Programs Section serves the needs of all Civil Air Patrol Cadets in

 Adult members (CAP Senior Members) work with cadets providing training, mentoring and supervision.

 Tired of TV and video games?
 Looking for something more exciting to do on the weekends?
-Contact Major Dave Goude, the California Wing Director of Cadet Programs, at firstname.lastname@example.org or find a unit near you by clicking here.
+Contact Lieutenant Colonel Dave Goude, the California Wing Director of Cadet Programs, at firstname.lastname@example.org or find a unit near you by clicking here.